 1. Many inclusions of non-quartz material in repeating layers, caused by rapid growth

 2. Surface patterns that are disrupted by tiny inclusions, creating wavy shapes and unusual geometries that may look like angular art-forms or hieroglyphics (ancient Egyptian writing).

 We can also define elestials by what they are NOT.
 There are five other crystal patterns that are confused with elestials, namely:

-1. Twinned crystals See the section on Crystal Castle.
+1. Twinned crystals: See the section on Crystal Castles.

-2. Crystals with missing pieces Striations are left where other crystals fell off- sometimes called Key Crystals.
+2. Crystals with missing pieces: Striations are left where other crystals fell off, sometimes called Key Crystals or Crystal Keys.

-5. Etched or acid-etched crystals patterns formed by dissolving the quartz from ground-based acid.
+5. Etched or acid-etched crystals: patterns formed by dissolving the quartz due to ground-based acid chemicals.

 1. Twin crystals (twinned quartz, Dauphine twins, parallel twins).

 These are 2 crystals that occupy the same space with inter-penetrating atomic structures.
 While they may look like a group of double-ended crystals stuck together, it is really one crystal that has split into many, all lined up in parallel.
 The double-ended crystals may have elestial patterns on their surface, but not always.
 More usually they have straight lines from side to side (striations) that show the typical growth of regular quartz.